-• the village hall grounds (as shown on Map 3 in Appendix A)

-The provision of new or improved recreational facilities for the local community will be supported provided that their scale and design are in keeping with the local character and the impact on the amenity of any surrounding residential properties is acceptable.

-4.11 Provision of additional recreational facilities received support in the residents' survey.
+- the village hall grounds (See policy COMM1 above and Map 3 in Appendix A) The provision of new or improved recreational facilities for the local community will be supported provided that their scale and design are in keeping with the local character and the impact on the amenity of any surrounding residential properties is acceptable. - 4.11 Provision of additional recreational facilities received support in the residents' survey.
 The Village Hall has around 1.6 hectares (4 acres) of grassy grounds, which are used for a number of events and activities.
 However, the nearest dedicated recreation ground, including play equipment, is in the adjacent village of Clapham.
-The Parish Council has not identified a preferred site(s) for any new or improved recreational facilities in Patching, but will keep the matter under review.
+The Parish Council have not identified a preferred site(s) for any new or improved recreational facilities in Patching, but will keep the matter under review.
+Arun District Council have recently indicated that they will no longer be able to afford maintenance of play equipment and that this will have to be locally funded.